 This case is interesting but not a binding precedent for Employment Tribunals.

 This is not an appeal case, so not a binding precedent.
-However tribunals may take a similar approach, which does allow companies to craft their contracts so as to avoid their workforce being ‘workers’.
+However, subject to the EU court reference (Yodel case: European Court reference above), tribunals may take a similar approach which does allow companies to craft their contracts so as to avoid their workforce being ‘workers’.
 Tribunals will however be concerned to consider what is the genuine contract.

 A further example of an employment tribunal decision (again not a precdent) where a claim to be a worker was successful